This plugin will verify every email address submitted by users.

 It’ll give a nice warning message when users are signing up, logging in,

-or changing email to a fake email.
+or changing email to a temporary email.

 If a domain name is blocked, it will be stored into a local blacklist.

-The plugin integrates with the
+The plugin integrates with the WordPress built-in function

-Gravity Form, Jetpack/Grunion contact forms,
+Contact Form 7, Gravity Form, Jetpack/Grunion contact forms, as well as

 Sign up and get your API token at IsTempMail.

-and enter the API token at your WordPress Dashboard > Settings > IsTempMail.
+Then enter the API token at your WordPress Dashboard > Settings > IsTempMail.

 Do you send my user emails to other servers?